-Can HPV Cause Vaginal or Vulvar Cancer?
+Can HPV Cause Vaginal Cancer?

 Yes, human papillomavirus (HPV) causes 70% of cancers of the vagina and vulva.
 Researchers believe that HPV (particularly Types 16 and 18) is the primary cause of vaginal intraepithelial neoplasia (VAIN), a precancerous condition.
 When a woman has VAIN, the cells in the inner lining of her vagina appear somewhat abnormal, but not to the degree where they would be classified as cancerous.
 Some women with VAIN eventually develop vaginal cancer.

 Other vaginal and vulvar cancer risk factors include being over age 70, having a mother who took the miscarriage prevention drug diethylstilbestrol (DES), having vaginal adenosis or human immunodeficiency virus (HIV), experiencing chronic vaginal or vulvar irritation or uterine prolapse, having cervical cancer or pre-cancer, smoking and drinking excessive amounts of alcohol.
 Notably, having HPV or any of these other risk factors doesn’t necessarily mean that a woman will get vaginal cancer—it just means that she’s more likely to develop it.

 How to minimize your chances of vaginal or vulvar cancer